Tools

 No elevation data in the file

-If the GPX does not contain elevation data, the tool uses a 5% gradient estimate — a conservative average applied uniformly across the route distance.
-This tends to underestimate calories for hilly routes and overestimate for flat ones.
+If the GPX does not contain elevation data, choose Route characterFlat, Typical, or Alpine — to estimate climb from distance.
+Typical (mild ~5% incline) is the default.
+This tends to underestimate burn on hilly routes and overestimate on flat ones.
 For best results, use a GPX file that includes elevation (most exports from AllTrails, Gaia GPS, Garmin Connect, and Komoot include it).

 No account required